This expert review looked at the benefits and possible harms of breast screening.

 - unnecessary anxiety, including for women called back for more tests, but found not to have cancer

 Overdiagnosis was the main issue that the Panel considered and is a major problem.
 Some breast cancers found through screening would never have become life threatening.
 But currently doctors can’t tell whether a breast cancer found during screening is life threatening or not.

-Women who have breast cancers found through the screening programme are all offered treatment.
+Women who have breast cancers found through the screening programme are all offered treatment, such as surgery and radiotherapy.
 This is why we talk about overdiagnosis.
 Some women go on to have cancer treatment that they would never have needed if they weren't screened.
 And of course they have the side effects and anxiety that anyone having treatment for cancer goes through.
 One of the main aims of the screening review panel was to try to find out how many women are overdiagnosed.

 Exposure to radiation

 Any risk from radiation from mammograms is likely to be very small.
 For every 10,000 women who have regular 3 yearly screening between 47 and 73 years old, experts estimate that there will be between 3 and 6 extra breast cancers caused by radiation.

 In the screening programme, far more women are called back for tests who turn out to be fine than who actually have breast cancer.

 At the time of the review, only about 1 in 25 women were called back and about 1 in 5 of those had breast cancer.
 So, 4 out of 5 women called back didn't have breast cancer.
 Of course, women are very anxious that they might have cancer when they are called back.